johnschoeman/product_hunt_app/README.md

 # Product Hunt App

-[Product Hunt App](https://productjadt.herokuapp.com/#/) is a full stack implementaion of producthunt.com.
+[Product Hunt App](https://productjadt.herokuapp.com/#/) is a full stack implemenation of producthunt.com.
 The application allows users to upload, discover, like, and discuss interesting projects.

 Product Hunt App is personal project by John Schoeman